wayou/emg/README.md

 $ yarn install && yarn start
 ```

-this will start a local server then open browser and go to `http://localhost:3000` to see examples in action.
+this will start a local server then open browser and go to http://localhost:3000 to see examples in action.

 available scripts:

 - `build`: generate budnles that are ready to publish
 - `dev`: start local server for local development
 - `lint`: run tslint & stylelint
+- `test`: test the component

 ### TODO

-- [ ] add test, unit and e2e
 - [ ] dont bail on warning